José Ascanio: Mexican League

 Ascanio was assigned to the Diablos Rojos del México in 2013, and was later signed by the Petroleros de Minatitlán.
 In 2014, he started the season with the Toros de Tijuana and later was assigned to the Acereros de Monclova where he finished the year.
 He signed with the Guerreros de Oaxaca for the 2015 season, and spent the 2016 and 2017 seasons out of the league.
 On January 8, 2018, it was announced that Ascanio would return to the Mexican League with the Tecolotes de los Dos Laredos.
 He was released on April 3, 2018.

-Italian Baseball League
+San Marino

 Ascanio pitched in twelve games for San Marino of the Italian Baseball League in 2017.
 He posted a 4.61 ERA and recorded two saves.

-After the 2019 season, he played for Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional(LVMP).
+After the 2019 season, Ascanio played for Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional (LVMP).
 He has also played for Venezuela in the 2020 Caribbean Series.

-After the 2020 season, he played for Caribes of the LVMP.
+After the 2020 season, Ascanio played for Caribes of the LVMP.
 He has also played for Venezuela in the 2021 Caribbean Series.

+Personal life

+Ascanio has two children, Jordan and Santiago.